-Beyond this commercial core, the plan area is made up of residential development in the northern and southern portions, including two public elementary schools.
-Along S Vermont Avenue, the primary north-south arterial running through the community, land uses consist of several multi-family housing projects and small areas of light industrial properties, many of which are used for warehousing, distribution, and storage, and small equipment-manufacturing facilities.
-Very few parcels are vacant in the plan area, and there are no designated public parks.
+South of the Alpine Village the area is made up of primarily residential development in the northern and southern portions, including two public elementary schools.
+Along S. Vermont Avenue, the primary north-south arterial running through the community, land uses consist of several multi-family housing projects and small areas of light industrial properties, many of which are used for warehousing, distribution, and storage, and small equipment-manufacturing facilities.
+Very few parcels are vacant in the plan area, and there are no designated public parks within the plan boundary.